it-school-vn/CleanArchitecture-vs-SliceArchitecture/README.md

-# This repo is used for a presentaion about software architecture
+# This repo is used for a presentation about software architecture